John Meriwether

 John William Meriwether (born August 10, 1947) is an American hedge fund executive.

 Education

-Meriwether earned an undergraduate degree from Northwestern University and an MBA degree from the University of Chicago Booth School of Business.
+Meriwether earned an undergraduate degree from Northwestern University and an M.B.A. degree from the University of Chicago Booth School of Business.

 Salomon Brothers

 After graduation, Meriwether moved to New York City, where he worked as a bond trader at Salomon Brothers.
 At Salomon, Meriwether rose to become the head of the domestic fixed income arbitrage group in the early 1980s and vice-chairman of the company in 1988.
 In 1991, Salomon was caught in a Treasury securities trading scandal perpetrated by a Meriwether subordinate, Paul Mozer.
 Meriwether was assessed $50,000 in civil penalties.

 LTCM

 Meriwether founded the hedge fund Long-Term Capital Management in 1994.
 The fund collapsed in 1998.
 The books When Genius Failed: The Rise and Fall of Long-Term Capital Management and Inventing Money: The Story of Long-Term Capital Management and the Legends Behind It detail the events leading up to and following Long-Term Capital Management's demise.